 On our drive to Keflavik we saw lots of smoke rising from the hot rivers in the surrounding area.

 We also passed lots of moss covered lava

-We spotted this church on the way…it was near Almannadalur & Nordlingaholt.
+We spotted another church on the way…it was near Almannadalur & Nordlingaholt.
 We had to get off the freeway to get to the church.
-I took a picture of this sign as we were exiting the freeway.

 See more churches in Reykjavik here